The Baltimore Banner thanks its sponsors. Become one.

 Reporting by Alissa Zhu, Nick Thieme and Jessica Gallagher.
 Additional reporting by Cadence Quaranta, Emily Sullivan and Adam Willis, and Cheryl Phillips and Eric Sagara of Big Local News.
 Additional research by Susan C. Beachy and Kirsten Noyes.

 Photography and photo layout by Jessica Gallagher and Ariel Zambelich.
-Design, video and web production for The Baltimore Banner by Ryan Little, Emma Patti Harris and Zuri Berry.
+Design, video and web production for The Baltimore Banner by Ryan Little, Emma Patti and Zuri Berry.
 Audience, social and reader engagement by T.J.
 Ortenzi, Stokely Baksh and Krishna Sharma.
 Video and web production for The New York Times by Leo Dominguez, Rebecca Suner and Claire Hogan.
 Graphics by Molly Cook Escobar, Scott Reinhard and Nick Thieme.